md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Misinterpretation of outputs.
 * Excessive dependence on automated recommendations.

-Human expertise should remain central to decision-making processes.
+Human expertise should remain central to decision-making processes [1,5,15].

-#### Misinformation and Information Integrity
+### Misinformation and Information Integrity

-Advances in AI have increased the ability to generate realistic synthetic content, including text, images, audio, and video.
+Advances in AI have increased the ability to generate realistic synthetic content, including text, images, audio, and video [39,42,43].

 Potential concerns include: